College-Quora/Coura/README.md

 Website: https://coura-8zlld8b8j-coura-team.vercel.app/

 ## Prerequisites
 One must have nodeJs installed on the system.
+You can follow this tutorial to set up NodeJs on your system: https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac

-Download Link: https://nodejs.org/en/download/ (Download the LTS version)
+Download Link: https://nodejs.org/en/download/ (Download the LTS version).

 ## Setting the project on local System
 Clone the git repository from the following link: https://github.com/College-Quora/Coura and run command "npm install", move to coura_frontend and coura_backend directory to run "npm install"